-For a boost of protein and flavor, Caribbean cooks have long turned to humble salted fish to create some of the region’s most iconic dishes.
-Think Trinidadian buljol, St Lucian green fig salad, and Jamaica’s national dish, ackee, and saltfish.
-Salt naturally draws out moisture from meats, making them resistant to mold and bacteria.
+For a boost of protein and flavour, Caribbean cooks have long turned to humble salted fish to create some of the region’s most iconic dishes.
+Think Trinidadian bull, St Lucian green fig salad, and Jamaica’s national dish, ackee, and saltfish.
+Salt naturally draws out moisture from meats, making them resistant to mould and bacteria.
 To “salt cure,” fish would be coated in salt for days and then hung to dry with the help of the wind and the sun.
-This process dramatically increased its shelf-life, while imparting an intensely salty flavor.
+This process dramatically increased its shelf-life, while imparting an intensely salty flavour.
 For centuries, fishermen around the world have used salt curing methods to preserve their fresh catch.

 The ingredient became a staple when it was brought to the region through the Triangular Slave Trade between Europe, West Africa, and the Americas.
 Vessels from Canada, in particular, would supply salted cod, a fish then plentiful off that country’s coast.
 Plantations relied on the then cheap source of protein as a staple provision for their enslaved populations.
 It remains an important part of the Caribbean diet.
 Today, due to cod’s growing scarcity, other types of white fish like pollock and snapper are used instead.

 The most vivid flavour characteristic of the tamarind fruit is its sharp tartness.
 Indigenous to Africa’s tropical belt, it was introduced to the Caribbean by the Spaniards and Portuguese sometime in the 16th century.
 Massive tamarind trees now dot landscapes across the region and have attracted a mystique of their own.
 In the U.S. Virgin Islands, folk tales advise locals to not sleep under their branches.
 The trees are believed to be haunted, so you shouldn’t sit under their shade after sunset lest spirits follow you home.